-- The rate of recurrence is quite high: half the people who had one episode of depression will have a recurrence, and the rate increases with the number of previous episodes.
+- The likelihood of depression recurring is quite high: half of people who had one episode of depression will have another, and the likelihood increases with the number of previous episodes.

-- The person and his or her family can be taught to recognise and act upon early warning signs of depression.
+- The person and their family can be taught to recognise and act upon early warning signs of depression.
 By seeking early treatment, the severity of the episode may be greatly reduced.

-CBT is an excellent treatment for depression, alone or in conjunction with medication.
+CBT is a proven treatment for depression, alone or in conjunction with medication.
+CBT is very effective and 80% of people with mild, moderate or severe depression improve.
 CBT involves learning to: